sprynmr/sprynmr.github.io/_drafts/reactivecocoa-mvvm-introduction.md

 {% gist sprynmr/194ab0c97500592c3954 %}

-So to review, I want to present a profile view controller of our current user, but my profile view controller needs a view-model.
+In this example I want to present a profile view controller of our current user, but my profile view controller needs a view-model.
 Well my main view controller here doesn't know all of the necessary data about this user to build a view-model (nor should it), so it asks it's own view-model to do the dirty work for it.

 #### Lists of view-models

-In the case of our tweet cells, I would typically create all the view-models for the corresponding cells ahead of time when the data driving the screen (probably via a web service call in this case) was gathered.
+In the case of our tweet cells, I would typically create all the view-models for the corresponding cells ahead of time, when the data driving the screen (probably via a web service call in this case) was gathered.
 So in our scenario, `tweets` on the main view-model would be an array of `MYTweetCellViewModel` objects.
-So in `cellForRowAtIndexPath` on my table view, I would simply grab the view-model at the correct index, and assign it to the view-model property on my cell.
+In `cellForRowAtIndexPath` on my table view, I would simply grab the view-model at the correct index, and assign it to the view-model property on my cell.

 ## Functional Core, Imperative Shell